-We have managed grants for over 17 years we have also built into the application pieces to strengthen our ability to manage.
+We have managed grants for over 18 years we have also built into the application pieces to strengthen our ability to manage.
+We have also demonstrated our ability to leverage limited investments to make a tremendous impact.

-Budget
+Budget\

 Provide a detailed project budget including all proposed project revenues and expenditures, including explanations and methodology.
 For all revenue sources, list the funder and denote whether funds are confirmed or pending.
 For project expenses, denote all capital vs. operating costs, and reflect which specific expenses are proposed to be funded with one-time Buncombe County Recovery Funds.